JJJoeha/TGS_Salt_Identification_7200/README.md

 # TGS_Salt_Identification_7200
-This is a project on TGS Salt Identification competition on Kaggle.
+This is a Salt Identification project for Course 7200Scala.
 Created by Minda Chen and Yuxuan Xiong.